junrui-liu/cs162/src/syllabus.md

   - includes a mix of written exercises and programming tasks
 - 2 quizzes: 40%
   - held in class, no makeups except for formally documented emergencies
-  - no quiz will be held during the last week of the quarter
+  - no quiz will be held during the last week of the session
 - 2 reflections: 10%
   - more details in the [Reflections](#reflections) section below

 We will using the following scale to determine your final letter grade.
 Note that:
-- This is a tentative scale; the percentages may be *lowered* at the end of the quarter, but will not be raised, so you can always expect to get at least the letter grade corresponding to your percentage.
+- This is a tentative scale; the percentages may be *lowered* at the end of the session, but will not be raised, so you can always expect to get at least the letter grade corresponding to your percentage.
 - I have no incentive to enforce a normal, bell-shaped distribution of grades, so you can be assured that you will get the letter grade you deserve based on your *own* performance, not on how well your classmates do.

 | Percentage | Letter Grade |